qkfang/legoai.web/blog/2025-03-18-azure-ai-app-in-one-day-wellington.md

 ---
-title: Azure AI App in One Day at Wellington
+title: Azure AI App in One Day in at Microsoft Wellington
 authors: qkfang
-tags: [talk,ai]
+tags: [ai,microsoft,azure,ai-app-in-one-day]
 ---